 Expertise: Charitable Giving Trends, Ethics, Integrity in Fundraising & Ministry

-Ed Anderson serves as the Senior Vice President and Chief Financial Officer for Compassion International.
+Ed Anderson serves as the Senior Vice President of Global Support Services and CFO for Compassion International.
 He believes Compassion has a responsibility to set the standard for financial integrity in the nonprofit world.

 “A good part of my role has been to understand the trends and directions of the nonprofit sector, and report on these insights to Compassion’s board,” says Ed.
 “We have a lot of public exposure.
 We have fought hard for financial integrity.
 The more we demonstrate what should be the norm, the more we encourage other nonprofits to do the same.
 We get several ministries each year that ask us how we do what we do.
 Part of our responsibility as a large charity is to pour into other charities.”